 Tricky Words – also called irregular, high-frequency words – are hard-to-read words which often occur in early children’s books.
 Try sounding out these words with the standard basic sounds and you won’t get: ‘the’ and ‘was’ and ‘are’.
-If you want to further understand the science behind them, you can read more about them here.
+If you want to further understand the science behind them, you can read more about their explicit, systematic teaching.

-At home, my daughter and I use Phonics Hero’s tricky words games (parents can grab a free 7-day trial) but we’ve also invented lots of multi-sensory activities to practice them.
+At home, my daughter and I use Phonics Hero’s tricky words games (parents can grab a free 7-day trial) but we’ve also invented lots of multi-sensory tricky word activities to practice them.
 In this blog post, I am going to share my top tips and favourite tricky words activities for teaching children to read these irregular words at home.

 If you’ve signed up for a 7-day trial and are in Australia or Hong Kong use this list; for the rest of the world, use this one.
 You need to do a mini assessment: show the sheet to your child and have them read the tricky words, stop when you have a ‘bank’ of 3-6 unknown tricky words.

 My daughter didn’t know five, so I wrote them out on cards and we use them to play games and reinforce through the day.

 There isn’t a silver bullet to learning these words but exposure and repetition is key.
 You need to pepper them through your day – it helps your child instantly identify them.
 Some ideas:

 As you read stories, point out the tricky words then progress to pausing and having your child read them.

 A teacher friend of mine sticks them all around the house so she can quiz her little boy throughout the day.